 The CEU trio is a well-studied family and with multiple ChIP-seq studies performed on different TFs.
-Previous studies have also presented AS inheritance.11,18 Here, after uniformly processing datasets from multiple studies, we are able to analyze and compare the heritability of ASE and ASB across two DNA-binding proteins in a consistent manner (Figure 3; see Methods).
+Previous studies have also presented allele-specific inheritance.11,18 Here, after uniformly processing datasets from multiple studies, we are able to analyze and compare the heritability of ASE and ASB across two DNA-binding proteins in a consistent manner (Figure 3; see Methods).
 For the DNA-binding protein CTCF and PU.1, we observe a high parent-child correlation (Figure 3, Supp Table 2), denoting great similarity in allelic directionality (Pearson’s correlation, r ≥ 0.77 in both parent-child plots).
 We also observe considerable heritability in ASE, but to a lesser degree.
-In general, the high inheritance of AS SNVs observed in the same allelic direction from parent to child also implies a sequence dependency in allele-specific behavior.
+In general, the high inheritance of allele-specific SNVs observed in the same allelic direction from parent to child also implies a sequence dependency in allele-specific behavior.

 Allele-specific variants and enrichment analyses